Facebook pixel International Student Opportunities for the Straus Institute Skip to main content

 The Master of Law (LLM) is an advanced law degree available exclusively for attorneys or judges.
 Applicants for our LLM program must have completed the first degree of law required to practice or teach law.
 For candidates in the United States this requires a JD degree from an ABA-accredited law school.

-The many of the LLM programs will provide enough electives for international students to be able to sit for the New York or California bar exam.
-The ICLA and ICLDR programs will require additional electives to take the requisite bar courses.
+Many of the LLM programs will provide enough electives for international students to be able to sit for the New York or California bar exam.

 More about the LLM program